Category: Incubator Project

 Detection of Early Warning Signals regarding Safety Concerns of Implantable Medical Devices

-Project Lead: Aparna Ramanathan, UW Medicine Data Science Lead: June Yang, Spencer Wood Currently in the United States, postmarket surveillance of medical device safety is conducted via the Manufacturer and User Facility and Device Experience (MAUDE) database.
-MAUDE is targeted at device manufacturers and does not engage patient or provider users of new medical devices; this lack…
+Project Lead: Aparna Ramanathan, UW Medicine Data Science Lead: June Yang and Spencer Wood Currently in the United States, postmarket surveillance of medical device safety is conducted via the Manufacturer and User Facility and Device Experience (MAUDE) database.
+MAUDE is targeted at device manufacturers and does not engage patient or provider users of new medical devices; this…

 -